jhrcook/jhrcook-website/content/posts/2024-07-27_python-data-analysis-org/index.md

 **Now is a good time to switch from the "how" to the "why" – I think the above provides sufficient detail of the structure of the system to now describe *why* I create and install a Python package this way.**

 The main reason for creating and installing a specific Python package for each analysis is that it will contain the "business logic" of the project in a single, reusable location.
-The business logic in this case refers to standard procedures or data (e.g. constants, specific data file paths) that will be used throughout the project and need to be consistent in every use.
+The business logic in this case refers to standard procedures or data (e.g. constants or key file paths) that will be used throughout the project and need to be consistent in every use.
-Keeping the business logic ["DRY"]() is not just convenient, but *critical* to maintaining consistent practices throughout a data analysis.
+Keeping the business logic ["DRY"](https://en.wikipedia.org/wiki/Don't_repeat_yourself) is not just convenient, but *critical* to maintaining consistent practices throughout a data analysis.
+(I discuss this more [below](#dont-repeat-yourself-dry).)

 As an almost-trivial example, I often create a specific plot style for a project to maintain the consistency of figures.
 I can place this code into a `set_style()` function in a `plots` module in my package to be called at the top of my analyses.

 Alternatively, there could be a set of filtering and processing operations that you apply to certain data types that you want to use throughout a project.
-Instead of copying a code block from one notebook to another (which I see many of my colleagues do), this logic can be refactored into a function and placed in a module of the package to be called from anywhere.
+Instead of copying a code block from one notebook to another (which I have seen many colleagues do), this logic can be refactored into a function and placed in a module of the package to be called from anywhere.
 Further, this function can be parameterized with good default values to make it more general while keeping the logic in a single, known location.
 Providing the function a descriptive name and a docstring are added benefits of this system that increase trust in the system and enhance reusability.

 ### Modules

-A module in a package is either a ".py" file or a directory with a "\_\_init\_\_.py" within the package.
+A module in a package is a ".py" file within the package (these can be further organized into directories within the package, too).
 You can add any module you think is useful for your project.
 They are convenient for organization, but also assist in enforcing separation of concerns.
 Below are some modules I include in most data analysis projects.